cpcsdk/rust.cpclib/cpclib-basm/Readme.md

 Of course, there are still bugs due to the limited number of users ;) but it worked propelrly with my use cases

+Lots of examples are available in <tests/asm> folder.

 ## Help